-Because retailers will open up as early as 6 am local time on Thanksgiving, you might as well toss that turkey out the window.
+Because retailers could open up as early as 7 am local time on Thanksgiving, you might as well toss that turkey out the window.
 Heading to the stores on an empty stomach on America's favorite feast day is a recipe for disaster, if you ask us.

 Black Friday Lines WTF?!

 Speaking of store hours, if you really want to beat the crowds this year, why not queue up right now?
 If you're not reading this on our mobile app while camped outside of a Best Buy, you've basically lost Black Friday already.